Skip to main content

 Scope and Contents

-The Clayton-Evans Family Photograph Collection consists of two boxes of 52 photographs of members of the Clayton-Evans family, dating ca 1850s – ca 1902.
+The Clayton-Evans Family Photograph Collection consists of two boxes of 52 photographs, the majority depicting members of the Clayton-Evans family, dating circa 1850s-1902.
 There are also some photographs of the U.S.S.
-Constitution in Boston.
-The images include cased photographs – daguerreotypes and ambrotypes or tintypes – matted prints, carte de visites, and cabinet cards.
+Constitution in Boston as well as a portrait of Anne Lowe, an African American woman identified as "nurse for Paul."
+The image formats include cased photographs – daguerreotypes and ambrotypes or tintypes – matted prints, carte de visites, and cabinet cards.

 Title